Advertiser Disclosure

 When evaluating funding options for business vehicles, there are two major options to consider: commercial auto loans and commercial auto leases.
 A business owner needs to understand the differences between the two before starting the application process.

-Commercial vehicle loans are used to pay for the vehicle over time (typically five years, though terms can be longer or shorter).
+Commercial vehicle loans are used to buy the vehicle outright.
 The borrower pays a set amount each month for the entire length of the term.
 This payment applies to the loan’s principal amount as well as interest paid to the lender for advancing the money.

 The other type of financing is leasing.
 Leasing is more like a long-term rental.
 A lessee (in this case, the business owner) agrees to make monthly payments on the vehicle.
 The lease period will be for a set period, such as three years; during that time, the lessee can only drive the car for a set number of miles per year.
 The vehicle must be well taken care of and not damaged while in use.